-- Pain relievers: People can experience discomfort when the stones move, to relieve the mild pain, doctor may prescribe pain relievers.
+- Pain relievers: People can experience discomfort when the stones move, to relieve the mild pain, the doctor may prescribe pain relievers.

-- Therapy: The doctor may prescribe medication that helps to pass kidney stones, known as alpha blocker.
+- Therapy: The doctor may prescribe medication that helps to pass kidney stones, known as alpha-blocker.
 This helps the muscles of ureters to relax, helping to pass the kidney stones quickly and with less pain.

 Large stones that cause symptoms: